- Are you interested in improving health and health awareness?

 Health promotion, sport and leisure – Science and practice (HÍT101F)

-The course is intended for students enrolling in graduate programmes in the Faculty of health promotion, sport and leisure studies.
-Important concepts and theories within the respective disciplines will be adressed.
-The course will focus on how different factors such as health behavior and social environment, and their interaction, affect people‘s health and wellbeing.
-Relevant current issues regarding physical activity, nutrition, health promotion, life skills and development will be adressed.
-Emphasis will be on critical evaluation and creative approach on subjects closely related to the student‘s future field of work.
-Students get to train cross-disciplinary work and strengthen their skills in communication from an interdisciplinary perspective.
+The course is intended for students enrolling in graduate programmes in the Faculty of Health Promotion, Sport and Leisure Studies.
+Important concepts and theories within the respective disciplines will be addressed.
+The course will focus on how different factors, such as health behaviour and social environment, and their interaction, affect people‘s health and wellbeing.
+Relevant current issues regarding physical activity, nutrition, health promotion, life skills and development will be addressed.
+Emphasis will be on critical evaluation and a creative approach to subjects closely related to the student‘s future field of work.
+Students get to train in cross-disciplinary work and strengthen their skills in communication from an interdisciplinary perspective.

-Students will have the oportunity to deepen their knowledge in a particular subject, chosen in cooperation with a teacher.
-By the end of the course, students will have a finalized study plan for the course of the following study year(s).
+Students will have the opportunity to deepen their knowledge in a particular subject, chosen in cooperation with a teacher.
+By the end of the course, students will have a finalised study plan for the course of the following study year(s).

 Physical training of children and youth (ÍÞH114F)